 How to Avoid Gluten

 Learning to carefully read food labels is the first step to cutting gluten out of your diet.
-Eating any gluten, no matter how small an amount, can cause your symptoms to reappear and create new damage to the intestine, so it’s best to steer completely clear of it.
+Eating any gluten, no matter how small an amount, can cause your symptoms to reappear and create new damage to the intestine, so it’s critical to steer completely clear of it.
 In addition to obvious culprits like pasta and pizza, you may need to forgo certain processed meats, jams, lipsticks and even medicines that may contain gluten.
 (Gluten is sometimes used as a thickening and flavoring agent in unlikely places.
 You can check the packaging to see if gluten is listed as an ingredient.)

 Here are some of the most common places gluten is found: